Linkedin was useful for a moment.

 Linkedin’s engineers built a powerful business database.
 It is full of valuable data.
 Your data.
 You gave it away when you filled your profile.

-There’s a reason why Linkedin prompts you for more data.
+There’s a reason why you are prompted for more data.
 Each extra field you fill is worth more money.

 Linkedin sells this data for profit.
 That’s fine.
 Of course it does.
 Yet the usual social media relationship sees users get something worthwhile in return.

 It’s not clear if users get much back at all in return for their data.
-Some get jobs or contracts through Linkedin.
+Some get jobs or contracts.